raflywirayudha/raflywirayudha/README.md

 ###

-<p align="left">- 🎓 Informatics Engineering student at UIN Suska Riau, based in Pekanbaru, Riau<br><br>- 💻 Currently focusing on Frontend Development<br><br>- 🤖 Also exploring the world of Data Science and Artificial Intelligence</p>
+<p align="left">- 🎓 Informatics Engineering student at UIN Suska Riau, based in Pekanbaru, Riau<br>- 💻 Currently focusing on Frontend Development<br>- 🤖 Also exploring the world of Data Science and Artificial Intelligence</p>

 ###